Jedha, Kyber, Erso: Plot

-Mon, remaining faithful in Cassian and Luthen, visits Vel Sartha and asks her to confirm Cassian's story.
-Cassian informs Wilmon that Luthen is dead and returns home, where he is visited by Vel.
-The two toast their fallen comrades and victims of the Empire.
-Vel tells Cassian that she was sent to authenticate his story, and Cassian convinces her it is true.
-As she leaves, she suggests that Cassian reconnect with Bix Caleen.
+Mon asks Vel Sartha to talk to Cassian and try to confirm his story.
+Vel visits Cassian in his quarters, where they toast their fallen comrades and victims of the Empire.
+Cassian relates his story to her, which she finds trustworthy.
+As Vel leaves, she suggests that Cassian reconnect with Bix Caleen.
+Encountering a distraught Kleya wandering outside in the rain, Vel brings her home and consoles her.

-On Coruscant, Partagaz listens to Nemik's manifesto, (Note: First heard in "Rix Road") and Lagret informs him that he is to be arrested for his failure to apprehend Kleya.
-He asks that Lagret leave the room and allow him to "collect his thoughts", and kills himself moments later.

-Kleya leaves the infirmary and wanders out into the Yavin jungle in the rain.
-She is spotted by Vel, who brings her home.
 They discuss Luthen, and Kleya laments her position as an outsider in Yavin.
 Vel responds by quoting the rebel code phrase "I have friends everywhere", telling Kleya that she is safe among friends.

+On Coruscant, Partagaz listens to Nemik's manifesto, (Note: First heard in "Rix Road") noting with chagrin that it is being shared widely.
+Lagret informs him that he is expected to appear before his superiors and answer for his failure to contain the leaked Death Star information.
+Partagaz asks that Lagret allow him to "collect his thoughts"; when Lagret leaves the room, he kills himself.

 Draven is informed that Tivik, (Note: Portrayed by Daniel Mays in Rogue One) Cassian's contact with Saw Gerrera, has sent several urgent messages from Kafrene, and is only willing to speak to Cassian.
-He brings K-2SO and Melshi home and gives Cassian orders to meet Tivik on Kafrene.

-Mon and Draven, both convinced of the need to act on Cassian's story, demand that Bail hear them out.
-K-2SO wakes Cassian from a dream of his sister, telling him that Bail is there to speak to him.
-Bail authorises Cassian to proceed to Kafrene; when asked what changed his mind, Bail tells Cassian "if I die fighting the Empire, I want to go down swinging".
+Draven and Mon decide to send Cassian to meet Tivik and demand that Bail hear them out.
+K-2SO wakes Cassian from a dream of his sister, and Bail authorises Cassian to proceed to Kafrene.
+When asked what changed his mind, Bail tells Cassian "if I die fighting the Empire, I want to go down swinging."
+Cassian suggests that Bail is more similar to Luthen than he would like to believe.